 With a constantly growing (probably slowly, but constantly) number of passengers, this KPI will create a motivational effect since everybody can witness the revitalization of your operations.

 A performance indicator that reflects how far your efforts to reach pre-COVID operations have been executed.
 The KPI shows the number of operated routes in relation to pre-COVID time.
 Again visualization of total values or percentages may be reasonable here.

 Recovered / Restricted Countries

 Especially for large carriers serving a significant number of countries, this KPI is of particular interest.
 Similar to the KPI “Recovered Routes” the indicator shows how many countries your airline currently serves.
 Additionally, this is put into relation to pre-COVID time.
-Alternatively, it can also make sense to show the restricted countries as shown in the example below.
+Alternatively, it can also show the restricted countries, as shown in the example below.